Validation and periodic enhancement

 The design and approval process (validation) is the quality assurance mechanism by which a proposed programme of study is scrutinised in order to assure Senate (the academic authority) that the programme meets the University’s expectations for quality and academic standards.

-- The validation/periodic enhancement process is made up of two stages, initial checks and the validation/periodic enhancement event.
+The periodic enhancement process is made up of four stages:

 - A chair

 - Student panel member

 - External panel member(s)

 The final stage of the validation and periodic enhancement process is to peer review the proposal to assess its academic viability (validation) and school/department’s provision (periodic enhancement) and ensure that it is compliant with internal and external benchmarks.

 The periodic enhancement process operates at school/department level.